vsillan/game-server-programming-course/presentations/web_api_1.md

 ## Routing to Controller Actions

-Web API routes are often defined with attribute route – convention based routes are often used for controllers serving HTML pages for browsers <!-- .element: class="fragment" -->
+Web API routes are often defined with attribute route <!-- .element: class="fragment" -->

-- Which is why we skip the convention based routes now <!-- .element: class="fragment" -->
+- There is also convention based routing but we skip it for now <!-- .element: class="fragment" -->

-Attribute routing is enabled when app.UseMvc(…) is called on the Startup.cs -file <!-- .element: class="fragment" -->
+Attribute routing is enabled when app.UseRouting(…) is called in the Startup.cs -file <!-- .element: class="fragment" -->

 ---